-After an arrest for DUI when the driver refused to submit to a breath, urine or blood test, a CDL Holder will be read the following warning:
+After an arrest for DUI, when the driver refuses to submit to a breath, urine, or blood test, a CDL Holder will be read the following warning:

 …In addition, your refusal to submit will result in the loss of your commercial driving privilege for a period of one year from today.
 If this is your SECOND REFUSAL, you will be permanently disqualified from operating a commercial motor vehicle.